Table Of Contents

 Themed Restaurants in Japan are entirely something.
 Something you wouldn’t see in the western part of the globe.
 Japanese people are pretty fond of themed restaurants some are permanent and, some, ephemeral.

 Let’s not lie; we are just as fond of those themed restaurants as they aren’t something we can find quite frequently outside Asia.

 There’s a lot of them; you can find a lot about various mangas/animes (One Piece, Sailor Moon, Pokemon etc..) or Sanrio characters such as Hello Kitty or Pompompurin to include the most famous.

 Video games aren’t left behind either, and it’s not rare to find Final Fantasy pop up café.
 To only quote the most famous one.

-6 Themed Restaurants To Try In Tokyo, Japan
+6 Amazing Cute Themed Restaurants You Must Try In Tokyo, Japan

 #1 One Piece Baratie Restaurant – Odaiba, Tokyo

 The first themed restaurant I ever went to during my first trip to Tokyo back in 2012, which is now (2020) seems to be a very long time ago!
 I did go back on my other trip to show it to the friends I was travelling with after that.
 It’s still a trendy themed restaurant in Tokyo.

 The popularity of this One Piece Themed Restaurant is no wonder when you know how famous One Piece is both in Japan and worldwide.
 Plus, many people are pretty fond of themed restaurants, as you don’t only come for the food but also for the experience that comes with it.

 For example, you can take a photo with Zeff, the cook of the Baratie which comes now and then to interact with the customers.